 - Records and Enrollment Services

-If you’re ready to Move Mountains, ACC is ready for you.
+If you want to Move Mountains, ACC is the college for you.
 Our open door admissions policy means we admit anyone who is at least 17 years old and a high school graduate, GED certificate completer, home schooled student or a high school non-graduate.
 ACC also welcomes veterans and military service members, transfer students, and former ACC students.

 If it has been more than three semesters since you’ve taken a class at ACC, you will need to re-apply.
-An Admissions counselor can guide you through any additional requirements.
+An Admissions counselor will guide you through any additional requirements.

 Follow these steps to get started at ACC in the Fall, Spring, or Summer.